 #28.
 Flower Pressing

 Flower pressing is a quiet and meditative activity that allows the crafter to collect and save beautiful flowers for creative use.
-The flowers that are saved can be put into a picture frame or even used in other crafts.
+The saved flowers can be put into a picture frame or even used in other crafts.

-This is another beautiful craft that helps individuals connect to nature and do something with educational and artistic value.
+This beautiful craft helps individuals connect to nature and do something with educational and artistic value.

 #29.
 Soap Making